 Data Engineer at American Express in Phoenix – Data engineer will create data structures and databases, build and enhance the database structure, work with database analysts, administrators, and architects, and facilitate improvements across all company levels by presenting pertinent information to management.

-Clinical Data Analyst at Statistics & Data Corporation in Temple – Clinical data analyst will perform data entry, query management, and review of datasets, as well as assisting in database setup and maintaining quality control of the data as part of a larger data science team.
+Clinical Data Analyst at Statistics & Data Corporation in Tempe – Clinical data analyst will perform data entry, query management, and review of datasets, as well as assisting in database setup and maintaining quality control of the data as part of a larger data science team.

-Bridge programs are offered through schools that house data science programs as a way for students that meet all other enrollment criteria to fill knowledge gaps before beginning graduate level coursework.
+Bridge programs are offered through schools that house data science programs as a way for students to meet all other enrollment criteria to fill knowledge gaps before beginning graduate level coursework.
 Bridge programs are generally offered in one of two areas: